-- Representing Vitol in antitrust suit filed by the California Attorney General in San Francisco and follow-on class action litigation arising from the trading of gasoline and related products.
+- Representing Vitol in antitrust suit filed by the California Attorney General in San Francisco and related class action (In Re California Gasoline Spot Market Antitrust Litigation) arising from the trading of gasoline and related products.

 - Representing major provider of automotive dealership management systems in complex antitrust arbitration in Chicago.

 - Representing Vitol in litigation filed by the Puerto Rico Electric Power Authority (PREPA), which seeks to void, retroactively, six fuel-oil supply contracts and recover all payments it made under those contracts.
 After lengthy jurisdictional battles, Kaplan argued and won a key motion to prevent PREPA from having the case remanded to the Commonwealth Court in San Juan; the case is proceeding on the merits in federal court in San Juan.